Chart Color Schemes

 Hemmant's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows positive health outcomes for Hemmant residents.
+Health data shows relatively positive outcomes for Hemmant residents.

-The prevalence of common health conditions is low among the general population but higher than the national average among older and at-risk cohorts.
-Approximately 59% (1,883 people) have private health cover, a rate exceptionally high compared to other areas.
-Mental health issues affect 9.4% of residents, while asthma impacts 8.4%.
-About 69.3% declare no medical ailments, similar to Greater Brisbane's 69.4%.
-Hemmant has 11.8% (375 people) aged 65 and over, lower than Greater Brisbane's 16.7%.
-Health outcomes among seniors require more attention than the broader population.
+The prevalence of common health conditions is quite low among the general population but higher than the national average among older, at-risk cohorts.
+Approximately 59% of the total population (1,976 people) has private health cover, which is exceptionally high.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 9.4 and 8.4% of residents respectively.
+69.3% of residents declare themselves completely clear of medical ailments, compared to 69.4% across Greater Brisbane.
+The area has 11.7% of residents aged 65 and over (390 people), which is lower than the 16.7% in Greater Brisbane.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health